publications

 Fermions are fundamental particles which obey seemingly bizarre quantum-mechanical principles, yet constitute all the ordinary matter that we inhabit.
 As such, their study is heavily motivated from both fundamental and practical incentives.
 In this dissertation, we will explore how the tools of quantum information and computation can assist us on both of these fronts.
 We primarily do so through the task of partial state learning: tomographic protocols for acquiring a reduced, but sufficient, classical description of a quantum system.
 Developing fast methods for partial tomography addresses a critical bottleneck in quantum simulation algorithms, which is a particularly pressing issue for currently available, imperfect quantum machines.
 At the same time, in the search for such protocols, we also refine our notion of what it means to learn quantum states.
 One important example is the ability to articulate, from a computational perspective, how the learning of fermions contrasts with other types of particles.

-- Expanding the reach of quantum optimization with fermionic embeddingsAndrew Zhao , and Nicholas C RubinarXiv:2301.01778, 2023
+- Expanding the reach of quantum optimization with fermionic embeddingsAndrew Zhao , and Nicholas C RubinQuantum, 2024

 Quadratic programming over orthogonal matrices encompasses a broad class of hard optimization problems that do not have an efficient quantum representation.
 Such problems are instances of the little noncommutative Grothendieck problem (LNCG), a generalization of binary quadratic programs to continuous, noncommutative variables.
 In this work, we establish a natural embedding for this class of LNCG problems onto a fermionic Hamiltonian, thereby enabling the study of this classical problem with the tools of quantum information.
-This embedding is accomplished by identifying the orthogonal group with its double cover, which can be represented as fermionic quantum states.
+This embedding is accomplished by a new representation of orthogonal matrices as fermionic quantum states, which we achieve through the well-known double covering of the orthogonal group.
 Correspondingly, the embedded LNCG Hamiltonian is a two-body fermion model.
 Determining extremal states of this Hamiltonian provides an outer approximation to the original problem, a quantum analogue to classical semidefinite relaxations.
 In particular, when optimizing over the special orthogonal group our quantum relaxation obeys additional, powerful constraints based on the convex hull of rotation matrices.
 The classical size of this convex-hull representation is exponential in matrix dimension, whereas our quantum representation requires only a linear number of qubits.
 Finally, to project the relaxed solution back into the feasible space, we propose rounding procedures which return orthogonal matrices from appropriate measurements of the quantum state.
 Through numerical experiments we provide evidence that this rounded quantum relaxation can produce high-quality approximations.

 - Quantum simulation of exact electron dynamics can be more efficient than classical mean-field methodsRyan Babbush , William J Huggins , Dominic W Berry , Shu Fay Ung , Andrew Zhao , David R Reichman , Hartmut Neven , Andrew D Baczewski , and Joonho LeeNature Communications, 2023